mohaiminul375/fingo-client-next/README.md

 - react hot toast
 - sweet alert 2
 - axios
- ***I have tried my best to implement the features within the available time.
+# ***I have tried to implement the features within the time that is available.
 If I had more time, I would add more features.***
 # Server Side

 - https://github.com/mohaiminul375/fingo-server